德州儀器 (TXN) 2023 Q2 法說會逐字稿

 Harlan L. Sur - Executive Director and Head of U.S. Semiconductor & Semiconductor Capital Equipment

 • Yes.
-Up until the March quarter, the team had seen 3 consecutive quarters of increasing cancellations and pushouts, sort of the typical sort of customer behavior in a weak demand environment.
+Up until the March quarter, the team had seen three consecutive quarters of increasing cancellations and pushouts, sort of the typical sort of customer behavior in a weak demand environment.
 Did the team continue to see cancellations and pushout activity expanding in the June quarter?
 Or have you guys -- or have you or are you seeing signs of stabilization?

 • Dave Pahl - Head of IR & VP